calvinscottforbes/pattern-matching-tutorial/README.md

 # pattern-matching-tutorial
- Python's new Structured Pattern Matching tutorial for Clepy
+ Python's new Structured Pattern Matching tutorial for ClePy